chevereto/v4-docs/application/reference/errors.md

 💡 These errors must be debugged in the Web server layer, which will vary depending on the web server software.
 Always refer to your web server provisioning documentation.

-👉 Once the actual cause for the HTTP 500 error is known, you can either solve the situation with our own means or [request help](../../developer/how-to/troubleshoot.md#getting-help) from us.
+👉 Once the cause for the HTTP 500 error is known, you can either solve the situation with our own means or [request help](../../developer/how-to/troubleshoot.md#getting-help) from us.

 ### Something went wrong

 This message indicates an error caught by Chevereto, but hidden as per system settings.
-To actually know what is going on you have to either look for the [logged error](../../developer/how-to/debug.md#accessing-logs) against the provided error id or use [XR Debug](../../developer/how-to/debug.md#xr-debug) to catch the error as it happens.
+To know what is going on you have to either look for the [logged error](../../developer/how-to/debug.md#accessing-logs) against the provided error id or use [XR Debug](../../developer/how-to/debug.md#xr-debug) to catch the error as it happens.

 `🚧 Work in progress - show demo`